porres/pd-cyclone/README.md

 => Fred Jan Kraan's Repository (0.1-Alpha-57 and 0.2beta):

 Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the Cyclone library.
-This repository has a few releases - see https://github.com/electrickery/pd-miXedSon/releases - it starts with cyclone version 0.1alpha-57 from october 2015  and moves on to a new Cyclone 0.2 version which stopped at a beta stage.
+This repository has a few releases - see https://github.com/electrickery/pd-miXedSon/releases - it starts with cyclone version 0.1alpha-57, from october 2015, which is basically the last developments from the original repository.
+Then it moves on to a new Cyclone 0.2 version which stopped at a beta stage.

 -------

 <strong>About This Repository And Its Goals:</strong>

-This repository was forked from fred Jan Kraan's.
+This repository was forked from fred Jan Kraan's at cyclone 0.2 beta stage and is releasing new cyclone versions starting at cyclone 0.3.
 The location of this repository is: https://github.com/porres/pd-cyclone.
 This repository is faithful to the original goal of cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.
 This repository/project is open to collaboration to anyone who wishes to work according to the key and central goal of Max/MSP compatibility.

 Please get in touch if you're willing to collaborate (one possible way is through the Pd-list https://lists.puredata.info/listinfo/pd-list)